bqbbo/birthday-bot/README.md

 -   **BIRTHDAY_BOT_DATABASE_USER** - If you are using another MySQL user other than `root`, set it here.
 -   **BIRTHDAY_BOT_DATABASE_CHARSET** If you are not using `utf8mb4`, set the charset here.

-For contributors, or developers creating forks, the defaults for database environment variables that are not set can be altered in `/src/db/getDBToken.js`.
+For contributors or developers creating forks, the defaults for database environment variables that are not set can be altered in `/src/db/getDBToken.js`.

 7. **Register your commands with Discord, `npm run register:global`.** Doing this is required if you are first starting your bot, or if you make any changes/additions to commands.
-It is recommended if you make any significant change to the source code.
+It is also recommended anytime a significant change is made.
 If you are registering commands for a specific guild, use `npm run register:guild`.
 It is **not** recommended to use both (see Known Issues).
 8. **Start the bot! `npm start`.** If everything was done correctly, the bot should start up, appear online, and respond to commands.

 ### Option 2 - Use my implementation